1. Clear the stale cache

 Templates are not found

-ls core/templates/
+ls core/default-templates/

-cp -r core/templates/. docs/templates/
+cp -r core/default-templates/. docs/templates/

 Which lesson category should I use?